sergiocastrovale/discodomeuprimo/README.md

 # How to use

 1. Set the BASE_PATH in your `.env` file.
 This should be an UNIX-formatted path, e.g. `/d/stuff/albums`
-2. In the project directory, run `./build`.
-Use `./build no-deploy` if you want to skip committing and pushing the changes.
+2. In the project directory, run `bash build.sh`.
+Use `bash build.sh no-deploy` if you want to skip committing and pushing the changes.
 3. A new `list` file will be created, containing the contents of your `BASE_PATH` folder.
 4. `index.html` will use these contents and format them in a pretty way 🙂